Jeju Island, South Korea, 7–9 December 2015

-Creators of Australian animated projects for children are invited to apply to participate in the second Asian Animation Summit (AAS), an annual event to showcase Asia’s strongest animated projects looking for investors and partners.
-AAS is designed to stimulate co-production and co-financing in the region.
-It is an initiative of Australia’s ABC TV and Screen Australia, Korea’s KOCCA and Malaysia’s MDeC.
-AAS is owned and produced by Kidscreen.
+Australian creators of animated projects for children are invited to apply to participate in the fourth Asian Animation Summit (AAS), the annual event designed to attract producers of animation for children who want to co-produce with Asian partners.
+The AAS is an initiative of Korea’s KOCCA, Malaysia’s MDeC and Thailand’s SIPA/DITP, supported by Screen Australia and owned and produced by Kidscreen.

-Up to six projects will be selected from Australia and this call-out is to commence that process.
+Up to four projects will be selected from Australia.
 Producers from the other participating countries should refer to the AAS website for further information.

-Screen Australia, in conjunction with DFAT, will offer travel grants of $3,000 per successful company.
-In addition, they will be offered two free registrations to AAS as well as access to reduced accommodation rates at the host hotel.
+Screen Australia will offer travel grants of $2,500 per successful company.
+In addition, they will be offered a free registration to the AAS as well as access to negotiated accommodation rates at the host hotel, The Shilla Jeju.

 Information for applicants

-Applications must be made on the Screen Australia application form available at www.screenaustralia.gov.au/AAS.
+Applications must be made on the Screen Australia application form available at right.